 So you’ve brought beauty and brawn to your existing front door.
 Now, let’s talk budget.
 It’s quite possible that your entry door could be driving up your energy costs.
 If your door is exceedingly ancient, there may not be many solutions beyond replacing it (and if you feel like this is your best option, we have some advice for that process).
 But there are some hacks for increasing your door’s energy efficiency that won’t break the bank.
 Here are three of our favorite ideas:

 - Add weatherstripping to seal out moisture and keep indoor temperatures steady.
-Weatherstripping should be installed to all four side of your entry door’s opening.
+Weatherstripping should be installed on all four sides of your entry door’s opening.
 The two main options are rolls of adhesive foam or felt.
 Foam is better for irregularly shaped or older openings.
 Here is a helpful overview of the different options consumers have.

 With these tips for upgrading your door’s beauty, strength, and energy efficiency, you can have your existing entry door in tip-top shape without much ado.